grafana/k6-learn/Modules/II-k6-Foundations/07-Setting-test-criteria-with-thresholds.md

 There may be situations in which you would like the test to stop running if thresholds aren't met.
 For example, if a test has a very high error rate due to an application component being unresponsive, it may be better to stop the test and start troubleshooting the issue.

 In these situations, you can extend the relevant threshold to tell k6 to abort the test if the threshold is not met.
-Instead of
+Instead of:

 ```js
 thresholds: {